-Editors and reviewers decide what to do with their shares.
+Our colleagues at the Ubiquity Partner Network contact editors and reviewers, who decide what to do with their shares.
 They can elect to pay forward to the Collabra: Psychology Waiver Fund, pay forward to an institutional Open Access fund, or receive electronically as cash.

 Our Article Processing Charges (APCs) are $975.
 Of that sum, $725 goes toward the publishing platform, the submission and review platform, editorial assistance from UC Press, marketing, and other operational costs.
 The remaining $250 is paid into an account from which funds are made available to editors and reviewers for all work on the journal—regardless of decisions to accept or reject articles.

 Editors and reviewers can choose to either keep their earnings or pay them forward to the Collabra: Psychology Waiver Fund or to their library’s OA APC fund.
 The Collabra: Psychology Waiver Fund is there for authors who do not have the funds to pay the APCs.